Hatful of Hollow

 Hatful of Hollow is a compilation album by the English rock band the Smiths, released on 2 November 1984 in the United Kingdom, by Rough Trade Records.
 The album features tracks from BBC Radio 1 sessions, their first single "Hand in Glove" (a different mix of which had been included on the band's debut album released earlier in the year) and two new singles and their B-sides.
 It was eventually released in the United States on 9 November 1993 by Sire Records, which had initially declined to release the album in the country.
 Sire instead released Louder Than Bombs in the US in 1987, which is effectively a hybrid of Hatful of Hollow and a subsequent UK compilation album The World Won't Listen, along with additional songs that do not appear on either.

 Hatful of Hollow reached No. 7 on the UK Albums Chart, remaining on the chart for 46 weeks.
-In 2000, Q magazine placed the album at No. 44 on its list of the "100 Greatest British Albums Ever".
+In 2000, Q placed the album at No. 44 on its list of the "100 Greatest British Albums Ever".